floxy85/LITA-_CLASS_Documentation/README.md

   3. Data cleaning and formatting.

  ### Exploratory Data Analysis
- EDA involved the exploring of  data to answer some questions about the data such as 1• what is the overall staff strenght.
+ EDA involved the exploring of  data to answer some questions about the data such as.

+1• what is the overall staff strenght.

 2• which of the staff is senior staff.

 3• which of the staff received hightest salary.

 4• mode of salary payment to each staff

   ### Data Analysis
    this is where we include some basic lines of code of queries or even some of the DAX expressions used during my analysis

    --- Sql---

    create employee table(
    staffid varchar (10) not null
    firstname varchar (255),